If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Non-life insurance is anything that relates to the equipment or the activity itself.
 For our part, how does the insurance of the beehive and equipment manifest itself?

 To insure your hive is to protect yourself in advance.
-It is to give yourself the possibility to revitalize your activity even if there is damage with the hives.
+It is to give yourself the possibility to revitalize your activity even if there is damage to the hives.
 For some insurance companies, the possibility is given to beekeepers to increase the number of their hives to increase their turnover.
-The insurance comes in support in all phases – from setting up hive, production and harvest.
+The insurance comes in support in all phases – from setting up the hive, production and harvest.

 Insurance protection extends to all your professional equipment: